 Case Summaries & Reasons for Decision

-In all cases it is the reasons for decision or report that will be searched in the database, and not the summary.
+In all cases, it is the reasons for decision or report that will be searched in the database, and not the summary.

 If you want to look at summaries highlighting key principles, please click the buttons below.
+These summaries can also be accessed by selecting the relevant database in the left side navigation menu.

 academic appeals committee reports: key principles